mjhea0/mjhea0.github.com/_posts/2018/2018-01-02-user-authentication-with-passport-and-koa.markdown

 module.exports = router;
 ```

+Add another new file called *users.js* to "src/server/db/queries".
+Leave the file empty for now.
 Create the "views" folder, and then add the *register.html* template:

 ```html
 <!DOCTYPE html>